vadimtyuryaev/RegrCoeffsExplorer/README.md

 ```

 The coefficients for `X1` through `X4` represent the change in the OR
-for a **one-unit shift** in these coefficients, while the coefficient
+for a **one-unit shift** in each respective coefficient, while the
-for `Factor_var1` signifies the variation in OR resulting from a
+coefficient for `Factor_var1` signifies the variation in OR resulting
-transition from the reference level of 0 to a level 1 in the factor
+from a transition from the reference level of 0 to a level 1 in the
-variable.
-At first glance, it may seem that the factor variable exerts
+factor variable.
+At first glance, it may seem that the factor variable
-the most significant impact on the odds ratio.Yet, this interpretation
+exerts the most significant impact on the odds ratio.Yet, this
-can often be deceptive, as it fails to take into account the
+interpretation can often be deceptive, as it fails to take into account
-distribution of empirical data.
+the distribution of empirical data.

 ### Real data differences